These guides are AI-generated educational summaries — not legal or medical advice.

 Only describing symptoms on the day of the exam rather than worst-day symptoms

-Why: Per M21-1 and VA adjudication guidance, the rating is meant to reflect the average impairment over time, including worst days.
+Per M21-1 and VA adjudication guidance, the rating is meant to reflect the average impairment over time, including worst days.
 Describing only how you feel on one average day can result in a significantly undervalued rating.

-Do this instead: When describing symptoms, explicitly frame them: 'On my worst days, which occur approximately [X] times per week or month, I experience [specific symptoms at their most severe].'
+Instead: When describing symptoms, explicitly frame them: 'On my worst days, which occur approximately [X] times per week or month, I experience [specific symptoms at their most severe].'
 Then also describe your typical day and best day to give the full picture.

 Impact: Affects all rating levels - critical for distinguishing favorable from unfavorable ankylosis severity documentation